Locations:

 9. Start off your day with a healthy breakfast

 Eat something high in fiber that includes protein to keep you full and energized.
 If you start the day out right, you tend to eat better overall and it helps lower your risk of diabetes and improves heart health.
-Not only that, but eating breakfast helps reduce brain fog, so you’ll be ready to go for those morning meetings.
+Not only that, but eating breakfast also helps reduce brain fog, so you’ll be ready to go for those morning meetings.

 Tired of the same bowl of oatmeal?
 Add different toppings to make it more exciting.
-Omelets don’t have to be boring, either.
-Throw your favorite salsa, cheese and eggs into a whole grain wrap for a quick and easy breakfast burrito.
+Omelets don’t have to be boring either.
+Throw your favorite salsa, cheese and eggs into a whole-grain wrap for a quick and easy breakfast burrito.
 The options are endless.

 10. Include greens and lettuce in your meals